An Oracle Inequality for Quasi-Bayesian Non-Negative Matrix Factorization: Abstract

+{\it P. Alquier, B. Guedj, An Oracle Inequality for Quasi-Bayesian Non-negative Matrix Factorization, Mathematical Methods of Statistics, 2017, vol. 26, no. 1, pp. 55-67.}

+{\bf Since then, a mistake was found in the proofs.
+We fixed the mistake at the price of a slightly different logarithmic term in the bound.~\footnote{We thank Arnak Dalalyan (ENSAE) who found the mistake.}}

-The aim of this paper is to provide some theoretical understanding of Bayesian non-negative matrix factorization methods.
-We derive an oracle inequality for a quasi-Bayesian estimator.
+The aim of this paper is to provide some theoretical understanding of quasi-Bayesian aggregation methods non-negative matrix factorization.
+We derive an oracle inequality for an aggregated estimator.
 This result holds for a very general class of prior distributions and shows how the prior affects the rate of convergence.
-We illustrate our theoretical results with a short numerical study along with a discussion on existing implementations.